docusign/code-examples-node/README.md

 1. Run `npm install`

-1. Create a new file config/appsettings.json by using config/appsettings.example.json as your template and *either:*
-   * Update config/appsettings.json in the project's root directory with the integration key and other settings, *or*
+1. Create a new file config/appsettings.json by using config/appsettings.example.json as your template.
+Update config/appsettings.json with your integration key GUID and other settings.
-   * Create and export environment variables for the settings.
-See config/appsettings.json for the names of the environment variables.<br />

    **Note:** Protect your integration key and secret and/or RSA private key pair; ensure that config/appsettings.json will not be stored in your source code repository.